antimof/UxPlay/README.md

 ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install " (same as for Linux).

-   * On  the  macOS build, autovideosink  uses OpenGL, not X11, to create the mirror display window (equivalent to "-vs glimagesink"; "-vs osxvideosink" can also be used).
-     The window title does not show  the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
+   * On macOS with this installation of GStreamer, the only videosinks available seem to be glimagesink (default choice made by autovideosink) and osxvideosink.
+(It seems that vaapisink is not supported on macOS).
+The window title does not show the Airplay server name, but the window is visible to screen-sharing apps (e.g., Zoom).
+The only available audiosink seems to be osxaudiosink.

-   * On macOS, The option -t _timeout_ is currently suppressed, and the option -nc is always used, whether or not it is selected.
+   * On macOS, the option -t _timeout_ is currently suppressed, and the option -nc is always used, whether or not it is selected.
      This is a workaround until a problem with GStreamer videosinks on macOS is fixed: if the GStreamer pipeline is destroyed while the mirror window is still open,  a segfault occurs.

-   * Also,  the resolution settings "-s wxh" do not affect the (small) initial OpenGL  mirror window size, but the window can be expanded using the mouse or trackpad.
+   * In the case of glimagesink, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.
      In contrast, a window created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image);
      in this case the aspect ratio changes when the window width is changed by dragging its side.